agoulddesign/krita-bg-remove-bria/README.md

 ### Image Dimensions and Boundaries

 - Removing the background of images with different dimensions, or images that extend beyond the visible area, may result in unexpected results.
 - For best results, ensure all layers are the same size and do not extend past the visible area.
+Use the **Image -> Trim to Image Size** tool for this.

 ### Batch Mode Processing